Artemmkin/Artemmkin.github.io/about.md

 Hi, my name is Artem.

-Currently, I work as an engineer at DevOps company Express 42 in Moscow.

 I'm passionate about learning new things and this blog is a summary of my learning process.

 I think one of the most valuable principles of DevOps that I learned over the past years is how important to share your knowledge.

 In fact, I believe that many agree that DevOps is an experience-based movement.
 Thus, if we don't share our experience the movement will die :)

 As I learn and grow as a professional, I'll talk about my experience and my new learnings here in this blog.